 “If it’s a matter of starving, or having cold hands, I’ll take food any day,” Mary said.

 “Would you like to wear mine?”
 Jack offered.

 She shoved her ungloved hand into her pocket.

-Nick led Mary across street and into the dimly-lit People Mover station.
+Jack led Mary across street and into the dimly-lit People Mover station.

 “I heard it squealing in the distance earlier when I was on the street.
 But maybe they shut down early.”

 “We’ll wait five more minutes,” Jack said.
 “Then we’ll Uber it.”